talkable/talkable-docs/_sources/campaigns/campaign_placements/loyalty_dashboard.rst.txt

 Integration instructions
 ------------------------

-Loyalty Dashboard Placement doesn’t require any additional integration.
+Loyalty Dashboard Placement doesn’t require any additional integration since integration `5.0.0`.
 If you have already added Talkable to your main layout (completed General Integration for Custom platform, or installed Shopify, Magento, or Salesforce Commerce Cloud extensions), then you are all done.